thiagomajesk/thiagomajesk.github.io/content/posts/2024-07-11-polymorphic-relationships-with-ecto-and-postgres.md

 <!-- more -->

-For instance, imagine you are building a product where users can leave comments across different types of content such as articles and videos.
+Imagine you are building a product where users can leave comments across different types of content such as articles and videos.
 One of the most common approaches to solve this problem is using the infamous `type` column and conditionally querying/ joining things, for instance:

 ```sql
 select * from comments where comment_type = 'videos' and video_id = '42'